 To capitalize on this momentum, the 2018 Value of Biogas East conference will be held in Gatineau on March 22nd and 23rd, 2018.
 The conference will profile policy developments and address the topics affecting biogas and RNG today including challenges, opportunities, innovations, developments, and case studies for agricultural, municipal, and industrial projects.
 Attendees of the 2018 Value of Biogas East will benefit from key learning experiences and valuable networking opportunities in the Canadian biogas sector.

 The 2018 Value of Biogas East events will be held over two days covering key topics affecting the biogas/RNG industry across the country.
-Day One will include a half-day biogas/RNG workshop followed by our Annual General Meeting (AGM), and evening networking dinner.
+March 22nd will include a half-day morning session focused on Moving to a Circular Economy and half-day afternoon session focused on Building Economics of Biogas and RNG.
+These sessions will be followed by the CBA Annual General Meeting, and evening Networking Dinner.

-Day two will have a full agenda with industry and government representatives contributing to timely panel and plenary discussions impacting biogas and RNG.
+March 23rd will include a full day agenda with industry and government representatives contributing to timely panel and plenary discussions impacting biogas and RNG.
 The afternoon will feature concurrent sessions focusing on agricultural and municipal developments.

-This conference is anticipated to attract more than 250 attendees comprised of biogas/RNG developers involved in agricultural and municipal sectors including landfill, waste management, and wastewater; product and service technology companies; government policy makers; utilities; investor, academics; and, more!
-A preliminary program will be posted later in 2017.
-Stay tuned!
+This conference is anticipated to attract more than 250 attendees comprised of biogas/RNG developers involved in agricultural and municipal sectors including landfill, waste management, and wastewater; product and service technology companies; government policy makers; utilities; investors; academics; and more!
+A preliminary program can be found here.

-Register before February 1st, 2017 and save $100 for the Value of Biogas Conference.
+Register before February 1st, 2018 and save $100 for the Value of Biogas East Conference.

 Cancellation Policy – Prior to January 1st, 2018 cancellations and refunds will be accepted with a $25 administration fee, which is non-refundable.
 After January 1, 2018, delegates are welcome to name another attendee to attend in his/her place, no refunds will be processed.